bondy-io/bondy_docs/docs/reference/configuration/http_api_gateway.md

     "type": "map",
     "required": false,
     "mutable": false,
-    "description": "A mapping of HTTP headers to their corresponding values to be returned with the response" };
+    "description": "A mapping of HTTP headers to their corresponding values."
+};

 const accepts = {